danveloper/grails-js-controllers/README.md

 ```

-The above example defines a controller and registers it within the Grails context.
+The above example defines a controller and registers it for use within the Grails context.
 The key to the mapping is the first parameter to the `register` method, which declared the path that is to be handled by this controller.
 JavaScript controllers are resolved by convention given a **.controller** suffix.
 In this example, requests to **/payment/index** will delegate to the `index` function of the `PaymentController` class.
 All JavaScript controllers must register themselves as `path`.`controller` within the `ApplicationContainer`.

 Actions should return a JavaScript object representing the model.
 This return object will be coerced to a Map before being delegated to the view.

-Once you have a JavaScript controller built and registered within the ApplicationContainer, you must also register it with the JavaScript execution environment.
-Scripts are resolved relative to the `web-app/WEB-INF/js.controllers` directory and can be registered by using the `register(String)` method off of the `JsControllersApplicationContainer` class.
+But, before your controller is to be reigstered within the `ApplicationContainer`, the script must first be loaded into the JavaScript execution environment.
+When being loaded, scripts are resolved relative to the `web-app/WEB-INF/js.controllers` directory.
+Scripts are loaded with the `register(String)` method off of the `JsControllersApplicationContainer` class.
 Accessing this class must be performed through dependency injection or application context lookup.

-For example, you may register a JavaScript controller at application initialization from your `BootStrap.groovy` class:
+For example, you may load a JavaScript controller at application initialization from your `BootStrap.groovy` class:

 ```groovy
 class BootStrap {